 Be aware that LendingClub and Prosper will take an origination fee of about 1 percent to 5 percent of the loan total out of your loan proceeds before you receive the money, and penalties for late payments can be stiff.
 As with all other forms of credit, the higher your credit score, the less you’ll pay in interest and fees.

 Before plunging into the peer-to-peer pool, investigate all avenues.
 If your credit is good enough to qualify for the lowest rates offered by peer-to-peer lenders, you may also qualify for a credit card that offers 0 percent on balance transfers.
-You’ll likely only have 12 months instead of 36 or 60 to pay off the balance before being whacked with a high rate again, but you’ll save on interest.
+You’ll likely only have 12 months instead of 36 or 60 to pay off the balance before being whacked with a high rate again, but you’ll potentially reduce interest.

 Do your homework on what’s available through traditional sources.
 LendingMemo.com has a Free E-Book that details the pros and cons of peer-to-peer loans.